Jennifer Parlamis Ph.D.

 - Utilize knowledge associated with management fundamentals and emerging trends to demonstrate how planned change builds organizational capacity and resiliency.

-Students complete 32 credits—26 credits of core coursework and 6 credits of electives—in 21 months.
+Students complete 32 credits—26 credits of core coursework and 6 credits of electives.
 The MSOD program focuses on team and organization change interventions from a business perspective through interactive experiential projects in the Research & Analysis, Teams & Small Systems Interventions, and Culminating Project courses.

 Students are expected to have basic skills in MS Word, PowerPoint, and Excel.